-Our research focuses on diverse cellular processes, including endocytic pathway and intracellular trafficking of proteins and membranes, as well as membrane organization and carbon nanotube traffic.
+Our research focuses on diverse cellular processes, including cancer dynamics, endocytic pathway, intracellular trafficking of proteins and membranes, membrane organization, nanomaterial traffic, and nanomaterial-mediated global gene expression pattern changes.

 The budding yeast, Saccharomyces cerevisiae, is a eukaryotic unicellular organism that harbors conserved traffic pathways.
 Its reproduction cycle is completed within 2 hours, and therefore many researchers have used yeast as their experimental organism for the study of intracellular trafficking.
 Results obtained from yeast are broadly applicable to higher eukaryotic systems.

-Finally, we have been testing the potential cytotoxicity of CNT on fungal cells.
-We have recently worked on CNT effect on gene expression pattern, using a high-end DNA sequencer.
-We plan to measure relative abundance of mRNA sequences in CNT treated cells and validate the data with qPCR in the near future.
+We have been testing the potential cytotoxicity of nanoparticles (carbon nanotubes, silver, cadmium, chitosan) on fungal, mammalian cancer cells.
+We have recently worked on the effects of these nanoparticles on gene expression pattern, using a high-end DNA sequencer.
+We plan to measure the relative abundance of mRNA sequences in nanoparticle-treated cells and validate the data with qPCR in the near future.